ydahal1/ydahal1/ReadMe.md

 I know you are here for jokes, No worries !!
 Here are some new ones.
 Keep checking back for more laugh-out-loud jokes, brought to you by the dynamic duo of Chat GPT and GitHub Actions! __If they are not funny, blame OpenAI__

-1. Why did the software engineer go broke?
-Because he lost all his cache!
-2. Why did the computer go to a doctor?
-Because it had a virus!
-3. Why do programmers prefer dark mode?
+1. Why do programmers prefer dark mode?
 Because light attracts bugs!

+2. How does a computer programmer break up with their partner?
+They say, "It's not you, it's me.
+You deserve someone better... and I deserve someone with better code!"

+3. Why did the computer go to the doctor?
+It had a virus and needed a byte!

-4. Why did the cyber security expert bring a ladder to work?
-Because he wanted to scale the firewall!
+4. Why did the cybersecurity expert bring a map to their job interview?
+Because they wanted to show they could navigate through all the firewalls!

 [
-Sun Dec 10 01:16:06 UTC 2023
+Mon Dec 11 01:12:15 UTC 2023
  ]